Thailand for Foodies: Where to Eat in the Land of Smiles

 "Ra Nit Noi Ka" (if you're a woman)

-These mean you're only asking for a little bit of pla ra in your meal.
+This means you're only asking for "a little bit of pla ra" in your meal.

 Another must-try meal in Isaan is Som Tum.
-Som Tum is a sweet, salty, sour, and spicy green papaya salad that encompasses almost everything amazing about Thai food.
+Som Tum is a sweet, salty, sour, and spicy green papaya salad encompassing almost everything about Thai food.

 Best Central Thailand Food

 Central Thailand, where you'll find Bangkok, dominates the global gastronomic scene.
 So many famous Thai food dishes known worldwide call central Thailand home.
 Pad Thai, anyone?
-Just about everything you can imagine about Thai food or expect to experience can be found in this cosmopolitan megacity.
+Everything you can imagine about Thai food or expect to experience can be found in this cosmopolitan megacity.

 Yes, Pad Thai is a foodie favorite.
 It's delicious and not overly intimidating compared to other Thai food, but some central Thailand dishes you'll also want to sink your teeth into include Pad Krapao and Tom Yum:

-- Tom Yum is a sour soup packed with flavor and healthy ingredients.
+- Tom Yum is a sour soup packed with flavor and healthy ingredients such as lemon grass, shallots, and galangal.
 It's common to see Tom Yum served with prawns, but chicken is a good alternative.
 If you're fighting a cold, forget basic chicken soup - have some Tom Yum!

 Moo Krob (หมูกรอบ) is crispy pork served with rice and eggs.
-It is a Cantonese-influenced dish that is a trendy street vendor dish in Bangkok.
+It is a Cantonese-influenced dish, a trendy street vendor dish in Bangkok.

 Craving chicken soup?
 Tom Kha Gai has you covered.
 This is a common, delicious soup consisting of chicken with coconut milk that is an influence of neighboring Laos.